ember-learn/guides-source/guides/release/getting-started/index.md

 guide, including some of the special features that Ember uses such as class fields and decorators.

+## Accessibility

+If you are using a screen reader while you go through the Guides, we recommend using Firefox and NVDA or Safari and VoiceOver for the best experience.

 ## Reporting a problem

 Typos, missing words, and code samples with errors are all considered